IRuizM/OrderBookmarks/README.md

 OR

-Right click on a web page to display contextual menu with option "Order bookmarks".
+Right click on a web page to display a contextual menu with the option "Order bookmarks".